Jack Daniels (coach): Coaching

+Daniels was head coach of the cross country program at Oklahoma City University from 1961 to 1965.
+His doctoral research included altitude research with the Federal Aviation Agency, leading to a consulting role with the American track team for the 1968 Olympics in Mexico City.
+He then coached the Peruvian national team for one year before coaching the men's distance program at the University of Texas from 1969 to 1972.

+After working for Nike from 1980 to 1986, Daniels served as the men's and women's track and field/cross country coach at the State University of New York at Cortland for 17 years, while also serving as a physical education professor for the college.
+Across his coaching career with the Red Dragons, Daniels has coached 30 individual Division III NCAA National Champions, eight NCAA National Team Champions and 130 All-Americans.

+In 2005, Daniels was hired to head the U.S. Distance Running Program at Northern Arizona University's Center for High Altitude Training.
+After the center closed in 2009, he coached at Brevard College from 2009 to 2012, and was hired as the head coach of the Wells College cross country program in 2013.

 VDOT

 In the 1970s, Daniels and his colleague, Jimmy Gilbert, examined the performances and known VO2max values of elite middle and long distance runners.
 Although the laboratory determined VO2max values of these runners may have been different, equally performing runners were assigned equal aerobic profiles.
 Daniels labeled these "pseudoVO2max" or "effective VO2max" values as VDOT values.
 According to Daniels, VDOT is a shortened form of V̇O2max, properly stated as "V-dot-O2max".

 With the result of a recent competition, a runner can find his or her VDOT value and determine an "equivalent performance" at a different race distance.
-Given that runners with identical VO2max values may have differences in running economy/efficiency, biomechanics, and mental toughness, Daniels concludes that VDOT is, due to this holistic view, a better value from which to assess fitness and determine training paces.
+Given that runners with identical VO2max values may have differences in running economy/efficiency, biomechanics, and mental toughness, Daniels concluded that VDOT is, due to this holistic view, a better value from which to assess fitness and determine training paces.

 Training philosophy

-Daniels divides running performance into six components.
-Daniels argues that each of these components requires a specific training intensity to improve.
+Daniels divided running performance into six components.
+Daniels argued that each of these components requires a specific training intensity to improve.